Dr. Aram Seddigh

 Workplace strategy for the flexible office

-With this book, Aram Seddigh presents a guide to creating and implementing workplace strategies for flexible workplaces that fulfills employees and businesses needs.
+With this book, Aram Seddigh presents a guide to creating and implementing workplace strategies for flexible workplaces that fulfill employees and businesses needs.
 The focus is primarily on hybrid and activity-based working methods, but the method also applies to other types of workplaces and ways of working.

-The first part of the book lays a theoretical foundation which is entirely research based.
-The second, more practically oriented part shows – with a large number of examples – the methods and tools used when creating and implementing a workplace strategy.
+The first part of the book lays a theoretical foundation, which is entirely research based.
+The second, more practically oriented part, shows – with a large number of examples – the methods and tools used when creating and implementing a workplace strategy.

 See the full support Aram’s company can provideVisit WeOffice.eu